Discover the Largest Forest in Tennessee (And What Lives Within It)

 From Chattanooga to Bristol, this vast stretch of land offers endless opportunities for outdoor enthusiasts, history buffs, and anyone looking to escape the hustle and bustle of daily life.

 From hiking and camping to fishing and picnicking, there’s something for everyone in the Cherokee National Forest.
-And with over 20,000 species, you’ll have the chance to see some truly unique and beautiful wildlife during your visit.
+And with more than 20,000 species of plants and animals, you’ll have the chance to see some truly unique and beautiful flora and fauna during your visit.

 History of the Cherokee National Forest